Visual Contemporary Art of Bryce Hudson

 — Bryce Hudson

 Hudson works across media.
 Contemporary abstract geometric paintings — wherein he explores identity and race through use of color and composition; in recent work he uses architectural photographs and strips them of all context to create dizzying compositions.
 His digitally manipulated imagery from muscle magazines and beauties in advertising explores society’s issues of beauty.
 To create the Kentucky Gentleman Series he hired an entire theater staff to transform him into serious or comical versions of every race he’s ever been mistaken for — then he photographed himself.
 He also experiments with pattern and color in ways that present similar issues in either a reductive or visually redundant fashion.
-Spring 2011, Hudson begins work on a series of cast glass sculptures and returns to his primary love of painting.
+Autumn 2013, Hudson begins work on a series of sculptures expanding his primary love of painting to a 3-dimensional field.